karthisnk/multi-cutter-iina/README.md

 # Recorder
-Clip your favortie moments from your videos.
+Clip your favourite moments from your videos.

 ## Features